 SV Rembrandt van Rijn was rebuilt in 1994 and served in Spitsbergen Norway (1994-1996) and Galapagos Ecuador (1998-2001).
-Until 2011, the sail ship underwent complete rebuilding and refurbishment.
+Until 2011, the sailing ship underwent complete drydock rebuilding and refurbishment.
 Its navigation and communication equipment was completely renewed in accordance with the latest SOLAS regulations.

 The ship is well suited for expedition cruises among small isles.
 It offers good open deck viewing areas, also used when sailing.
 Its two Zodiacs (inflatable rubber boats) are used for passenger landings and wildlife watching in inaccessible for the ship waterways.

 The experienced crew of 12 includes 2 tour guides.
 The ship can accommodate a maximum of 33 guests in 16 cabins - 1 Triple Private with porthole, shower, toilet), 9 Twin Private (with porthole, shower, toilet) and 6 Twin Private Inside (with shower and toilet).
 Cruise passengers range from their 30s to their 80s, with the majority usually between 30-55-year-old.